-Transformative Agreements Implementation Community of Practice
+Open Access Agreements Management Community of Practice

 The Charter provides more information about the community of practice, including its purpose, scope, and participants’ roles and responsibilities.